Create an issuer¶

 To generate a document, you will need to instantiate the corresponding issuer

-with an appropriate context query, and then call the create()
+with an appropriate context query, and then call the create() method:

 from apps.shop.issuers.invoice.InvoiceDocument